Europe’s longest mountain range changes dramatically in the summer…

 You can take the Skyway cable car up Mount Blanc from Courmayeur and walk the glacier for incredible panoramic views of the surrounding mountains and breathtaking picnic locations.
 Vaujany has several glaciers that can be hiked.
 Popular options include La Grave, Les Deux Alps, Alpe d’Huez, and La Berarde.
 In Switzerland, Aletsh Glacier is a popular two-day trek.

 10. Discover the Backcountry of the Alps While Quad Biking

 Quad biking is a unique way to discover the backcountry of the Alps.
-Quad bikes allow you to cover more ground than walking meaning you can see tons more than you would normally see by foot.
+Quad bikes allow you to cover more ground than walking meaning you can see so much more than you would normally see on foot.
 La Plagne is a beautiful place to take a quad bike tour.

-Leave from Belle Plagne and transverse alpine fields with stunning views of the Vanoise glaciers, Tignes Glacier and Courchevel.
+Leave from Belle Plagne and traverse alpine fields with stunning views of the Vanoise glaciers, Tignes glacier and Courchevel.

 11. Golf Amongst the Majestic Mountains

 Golf is a sport the whole family can enjoy and what better place for children to learn than the picturesque Alps.